 Beloved Yarn is about truly enjoying everyday luxury.
 Slowing down in ways that allow us to realize that every moment is a gift, and one that we can share with others through our passion for, and love of, beautiful hand work.
-We believe that if we’re going to take the time to transform string into wearable goods, using the finest materials available—dyed to the most exquisite and vibrant palette imaginable—is the only way to go.
-Therefore we have sourced our luxurious yarn from well established mills, where the consistently high standards of quality include protecting the environment, the farmers and herders, and the very generous animals from whence all our fiber bounty flows.
+I believe that if we’re going to take the time to transform string into wearable goods, using the finest materials available—dyed to the most exquisite and vibrant palette imaginable—is the only way to go.
+Therefore I have sourced our luxurious yarn from well established European mills, where the consistently high standards of quality include protecting the environment, the farmers and herders, and the very generous animals from whence all our fiber bounty flows.

 Our 100% silk yarn is also sourced from historical China, and is then spun in the UK.

 We offer the finest wool available anywhere, Merino.
 All of our regular Merino comes from sheep owned by individual herders who live high in the Peruvian mountains, whilst our superwash Merino is sourced from Argentina and Uruguay from private farms of varying sizes.
 None of our Merino is from Australia, and is guaranteed mulesing free.

 I use professional acid dyes that are fully exhausted in the dye bath.
 This ensures that no color goes down the drain to harm the plumbing or environment.
 My batches are small, usually 5-6 skeins, with each skein being akin to the others, but truly one-of-a-kind.
 For this reason I suggest that you purchase enough yarn to complete your project, as colorways are not currently repeated.
 I further suggest that you alternate skeins in a project in order to blend and nuance the different shades in each skein.
 Hand washing all fine luxury yarns is highly recommended for the longevity of each project.
 Lastly, although I have done my best to offer color accurate photos, please keep in mind that every monitor displays color differently.